Perth Glory FC: Early seasons (1995–98)

 In 1995, another consortium led by Nick Tana made a bid for entry into the National Soccer League.
 Perth Glory was subsequently licensed to join the 1996–97 NSL season and on 1 December 1995 the club was officially launched.
-From a relatively unheralded start, the club would develop beyond all expectations and help commercially re-establish Association football in a state where Australian rules football dominates the media and Rugby league was commercially about to fail.
-Former Adelaide City player and Perth Kangaroos coach Gary Marocchi was appointed coach for the first two seasons and won many fans with his bold, attacking style.
-Initially believed to be nothing more than a token participant, Perth surprised many by only just missing the cut for the finals; finishing 7th and 8th in 1996–97 and 1997–98 respectively.
+From a relatively unheralded start, the club would develop beyond all expectations and help commercially re-establish soccer in the mainstream sports consciousness in a State where the AFL competition playing Australian Rules Football is given media dominance.
+Former Australian Socceroo international, Adelaide City and Perth Kangaroos coach Gary Marocchi was appointed coach for the first two seasons and won many fans with his bold, attacking style.
+Perth only just missed the cut for the finals; finishing 7th and 8th in 1996–97 and 1997–98 respectively.

 In the Glory's inaugural season, players such as NSL-title-winning sweeper Vinko Buljubašić, Perth-based striker Bobby Despotovski and young local star Vas Kalogeracos were brought into the team and achieved cult status.
 New Zealand international Gavin Wilkinson was also signed while local midfielder Gareth Naven was appointed captain.
-In their first match in the NSL, Perth Glory lost to Sydney Olympic 4–1, with veteran Scot Alan MacKenzie scoring the first goal for Glory and Doug Ithier winning the first Man-of-the-Match award.
+In its first match in the NSL, Perth Glory lost to Sydney Olympic 4–1, with veteran Scot Alan MacKenzie scoring the first goal for Glory and Doug Ithier winning the first Man-of-the-Match award.
 Large crowds and good results soon followed with an exciting win over defending champions, the Melbourne Knights, thrilling a huge crowd.
-Glory needed only a point in their final match of the season but were defeated by the Knights and fell just short of making the finals.
+Glory needed only a point in its final match of the season but were defeated by the Knights and fell just short of making the finals.
 Glory midfielder Paul Strudwick was sent off during the match in controversial circumstances while trouble in the crowd also marred the match.

 In the 1997–98 season, despite again narrowly missing the top six and signing more high-profile players like Ernie Tapai, Danny Hay and Nigerians Samson Siasia and Peter Anosike, it was a disappointing season for the Glory.

 Stange era (1998–2001)

 Fan support was further consolidated in the era of Bernd Stange.
 The former East German national coach became a media star after replacing Gary Marocchi who was sacked.
 Mich d'Avray, a former England under-21 international was appointed as Stange's assistant coach.

-In his first season, Stange had taken Glory to their first-ever finals series and had fallen in the preliminary final against Sydney United.
+In his first season, Stange had taken Glory to its first-ever finals series and had fallen in the preliminary final against Sydney United.
 With new signings John Markovski and Con Boutsianis fitting straight into the side, local player Jamie Harnwell started to develop into a key defender and made the step to replace the injured Vinko Buljubašić.
-Unfortunately, a horror form slump at the height of summer denied the Glory a top-two place but massive crowds still attended their two home finals at the WACA Ground against Adelaide City and Marconi Stallions.
+Unfortunately, a horror form slump at the height of summer denied the Glory a top-two place but massive crowds still attended its two home finals at the WACA Ground against Adelaide City and Marconi Stallions.